Commensurating actions of birational groups and groups of pseudo-automorphisms: Pseudo-regularization of birational transformations

+\begin{proof} Since $A=\Hy(\U)$ is $\Gamma$-invariant, Proposition~\ref{pro:charact-pseudo-isom} shows that $\Gamma$ acts by pseudo-automorphisms on $\U$.
 Since $D$ is an ample divisor, some positive multiple $mD$ is very ample, and the complete linear system $\vert mD\vert$ provides an embedding of $X$ in a projective space.
 The divisor $mD$ corresponds to a hyperplane section of $X$ in this embedding, and the open subset $\U$ is an affine variety because the support of $D$ is equal to $\partial X$.
 Proposition~\ref{pro:pseudo-automorphisms-affine} concludes the proof of the lemma. \end{proof}

 By Theorem~\ref{thm:def-action-hypX}, every subgroup of $\Bir(X)$ acts on $\Hyp(X)$ and commensurates $\Hy(X)$.
 If $\Gamma$ transfixes $\Hy(X)$, there is an invariant subset $A$ of $\Hyp(X)$ for which $A\triangle \Hy(X)$ is finite.
 Thus, one gets the following characterization of pseudo-regularizability (the converse being immediate).